-Most often, neuropathy, or nerve damage, is the cause of burning feet.
+Most often, neuropathy is the cause of burning feet.
 Damaged nerve fibers are more likely to become overactive and misfire.
-The damaged nerves send inappropriate pain signals to the brain, although there is no wound or injury.
+The damaged nerves send pain signals to the brain even though there is no wound or injury.

-In most people with neuropathy, the leg nerves tend to become damaged first.
+In most people with neuropathy, the leg nerves become damaged first.
 These people often have tingling and numbness in the feet as well.
 Many people complain that their feet are overly sensitive to touch (hyperesthesia) and can have varying degrees of burning pain.
 It can range from mild to disabling.

-Diabetes is by far the most common cause of neuropathy in the legs.
-Many other conditions can cause neuropathy with a burning sensation in the feet:
+Diabetes and alcohol abuse are by far the most common causes of neuropathy in the legs.
+Many other conditions can cause neuropathy or a burning sensation in the feet:

-Besides neuropathy, infections and inflammation of the feet can also cause a burning sensation in the feet.
+Besides neuropathy, infections and inflammation of the feet can also cause a burning sensation.
 The most common of these is athlete's foot, an infection of the skin caused by fungus.

 Peripheral artery disease (PAD) also commonly causes burning feet.
 The poor circulation of blood to the feet may frequently cause pain, tingling, and burning feet, especially while walking.

 Weeks or months after gastric bypass surgery, some people experience a burning feet sensation.
 Poor absorption of B vitamins after gastric bypass can cause neuropathy in the legs and a sensation of burning feet.

 Most people who have burning feet have a likely cause (such as diabetes) that can be identified.
 For these people, the diagnosis of burning feet due to neuropathy is straightforward, and additional testing is not needed.